Confidence is all when it comes to performing….

 In search of professional identity

 When I joined the group, I was in search of my professional identity.
 I was feeling quite stuck and depressed, systematically censuring any of my initiative or/and myself.
-As an actress I was always feeling frustrated, unsatisfied with my work no matter how good my performance was.
+As an actress, I was always feeling frustrated, unsatisfied with my work no matter how good my performance was.
 This was slowly but surely leading me towards the black hole of destructiveness.
-A self-depreciating voice started to be always present.
+A self-deprecating voice started to be always present.
 I was gradually disconnecting from my love for the dramatic empty space.

 It came to a point that I couldn’t make any move forwards in my life.
-I found a quite different creative space from what I was used to with my previous colleagues actors.
+I found a quite different creative space from what I was used to with my previous colleagues/actors.

-The space created by Claire, warm, safe, non judgmental, has had the power to trigger a thin flickering light within myself.
+The space created by Claire, warm, safe, non-judgmental, has had the power to trigger a thin flickering light within myself.
 I could dare to look at it within that supportive atmosphere.
 It has been a deep learning experience socially, professionally and personally.
 There was lighting, costume, characters, people sharing stories.
 Claire created a space which gave me a real opportunity to find my assertiveness through creative explorations with others.
 In creative ways, I could express fully and voice out the life in me and regain my love for the potential of drama.

-Virginie B (Hotcourses review)
+Virginie B (Findcourses review)